patricksu/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 ### (Optional) Visualizing the Neural Network (See Step 4 of the Ipython notebook for more details)
 ####1.
 Discuss the visual output of your trained network's feature maps.
 What characteristics did the neural network use to make classifications?

+The first and second figure below are convolution layer1 output of a round-about sign image and a right-of-way sign image.
+As shown, convolution layer1 captures the edges on the images.
+The thhird and fourth figure below are convolution layer2 output of a round-about sign image and a right-of-way sign image.
+There is no human detectable characteristics from these plots.
 <img src="./report_images/round_about_sign_conv1.png" width="800">

 <img src="./report_images/row_sign_conv1.png" width="800">

 <img src="./report_images/round_about_sign_conv2.png" width="800">